Chappy Lane

-George M. Lane (died October 9, 1901) was a professional baseball player in the Major Leagues.
-His debut in the Major Leagues was on May 16, 1882.
+George M. Lane (died October 9, 1901) was an American professional baseball player in the Major Leagues.
+His debut in the major leagues was on May 16, 1882.
 He finished his baseball career on September 9, 1884.
 He was a first baseman and outfielder for the 1882 Pittsburgh Alleghenys of the American Association and the 1884 Toledo Blue Stockings of the Union Association.
-Lane died October 9, 1901, in Philadelphia.
+Lane died on October 9, 1901, in Philadelphia.